abatten/abatten.github.io/_tutorials/2023-02-27-bash-aliases.md

 and all of my icons disappear.
 (THe files are still there but they dont render the icon itself.
 If I want to bring them back I just type `showdesktop`.

-## Count the number of files in all sub directories
+## Count the number of files in all sub directories.
 ```bash
 alias count='find . -type f | wc -l'           #  Count files
 ```
 I use this whenever I need to know how many files there are in my current dirrectory.
 Note that this also includes hidden files, but doesn't include directories themselves.
 So if you have directory that contains two directories, one containing 2 files and another with 3 files, `count` will return 5.

-## Get IP Address and External IP Adress
+## Get IP Address and External IP Address.
 ```bash
 alias ip="ipconfig getifaddr en0"
 alias ipext="curl -s http://checkip.dyndns.org/ | grep -o '[0-9][0-9]*.[0-9][0-9]*.[0-9][0-9]*.[0-9]*'"